Information for Cannabis and Cannabinoid Retail

 Overview

-Expect State License Applications with The Office of Cannabis Management and Local Government Registration are Likely to Begin in Early 2025.
+Expect State License Applications with The Office of Cannabis Management (OCM) and Local Government Registration are Likely to Begin in Early 2025.
 Reviews of applications for license preapprovals are continuing as scheduled for the Office of Cannabis Management.

 Local government registration is required to ensure the location of your business meets Zoning requirements, including distances from certain properties.
 Local governments may limit the number of licensed cannabis retailers to no fewer than one registration for every 12,500 residents.
 There will be no limit or cap on the number of Cannabis and Cannabinoid retail businesses licenses within the City of Saint Paul at this time.

-Zoning
+Zoning Ordinance

 Adult-use cannabis Ordinance has been approved by City Council on 9/18/2024 and was signed by the Mayor of the City Saint Paul Melvin Carter on 9/24/2024.
-These added changes are to determine distance requirements from certain establishments such as schools, daycares and public parks, Ordinance can be found by following this link Ord 24-21_Zoning Requirements for Cannabinoids.
+These added changes are to determine distance requirements from certain establishments such as schools, daycares and public parks.
+Ordinance can be found in Ord 24-21_Zoning Requirements for Cannabinoids.

 Cannabis Seed